msmiley/clusterizer/README.md

 module.exports = Worker
 ```

-Then instantiate a `Clusterizer` in your code.
+Then instantiate a `Clusterizer` in your code with an options object.
 See the example `main` function in `clusterizer.coffee`.
 Use `.isMaster` as a check to prevent your other code from running in every process.

 ```coffee
 { Clusterizer } = require 'clusterizer'